How A Christian Community Development Corporation Differs from Other CDCs

 Probably none of you will disagree with this very general description.
-The less palatable truth is that regardless of whether you are with a faith-based corporation, you are not immune from the ordinary laws of cause and effect--and money--in your community improvement projects.
+The less palatable truth is that regardless of whether you are with a faith-based corporation, you are not immune from the ordinary laws of cause and effect, and the ever-present need for money in your community improvement projects.

 This is where some groups have trouble, at least upon start-up.
 There is a tendency to think that because we are doing God's work, God plans to suspend the laws of nature to assure that our new venture works splendidly.

-1. Mission.
-The mission of a Christian CDC may be fairly process-oriented, as opposed to the outcome orientation of other corporations.
+- Mission.
+The mission of a Christian community development corporation may be fairly process-oriented, as opposed to the outcome orientation of other corporations.
 This certainly isn't true in all cases, but visible results may be slightly less important to the faith-driven entity.

 vision are indispensable in all aspects of community development work.

 If that courage and vision are bolder and brighter due to the faith of a